a-coda/munger/README.md

 # munger
-A simple command line search and replace utility in Lua
+A simple command line search and replace utility in C++ using Lua